Emory University welcomes applications from undocumented students (with or without DACA).

 Does your college knowingly admit undocumented students?
 Would you advise the disclosure of their status in the application process?

 Yes.
-Undocumented students should feel free to share their personal stories with us through the essay portion of the application.
-High school guidance counselors are also welcome to share more about the student through the letter of recommendation.
+Undocumented students (with or without DACA) should feel free to share their personal stories with us through the essay portion of the application.
+High school counselors are also welcome to share more about the student through the letter of recommendation.
 The more we know about your personal story, the better!

 Who can undocumented students, parents, and counselors contact with questions?